rvflash/git-template/README.md

 ## Quick start

-To use it for all yours future reposotories, edit the `~/.gitconfig` and add this section:
+To use it for all your future repositories, edit the `~/.gitconfig` and add this section:

 ```bash
 [init]